mglantz/magnusandmyriam.github.io/rsvp_en.md

 - Please respond by 2022, January 31st.
 There's a lot of things to organize, so don't forget to respond before then.
 - Let us know if you will attend by e-mailing us at magnusandmyriam@gmail.com, [click this link to email us](mailto:magnusandmyriam@gmail.com?subject=[RSVP for the wedding]).

-Here's what we need to know from you:
+Here's what we need to know from you.
 - If you will attend :)
 - Who will attend
 - If you have any specific allergies we need to know about